tanmaymittal/tanmaymittal/README.md

 ### Something brought you here, something will make you stay

 - I've worked on a few amazing projects, some of which are still active.
 These include:
--- autoBot
+* autoBot
--- Crypto Dashboard
+* Crypto Dashboard
--- Bazaar
+* Bazaar
--- CruzCal
+* CruzCal
+* Trading Crypto Currency through Binance

 - 🔭 I’m currently working on a script that controls my Tesla through my laptop!